playmedia/clappr-estat-plugin/README.md

 This plugin use the eStat Javascript streaming tag library.

+KNOWN ISSUES: player events are not properly tracked on iOS with Safari if using "native" media controls.
+(VOD and Live with DVR)

 # Usage

 Add both Clappr and the plugin scripts to your HTML: